-- Both proposed methods perform well, and have results competitive with other methods in the literature. - The percolation method is parameter free, which makes it perfect for blind outlier finding. - The IsoMap method has 2 parameters that when set properly can greatly outperform other methods, but is very sensitive to such parameters. - Patent pending.
+- Two network-based methods to detect outliers perform well over different types of highdimensional datasets, and their performance is competitive with other methods. - The percolation method is parameter free, which makes it perfect for blind outlier finding. - The IsoMap method has 2 parameters that when set properly can greatly outperform other methods, but is very sensitive to these parameters.